fledge-iot/fledge/docs/storage.rst

 Purge Task
 ----------

-The purge task is run via a scheduled called *purge*, the default for this schedule is to run the purge task every 10 minutes.
+The purge task is run via a scheduled called *purge*, the default for this schedule is to run the purge task every hour.
 This can be modified via the user interface in the *Schedules* menu entry or via the REST API by updating the schedule.

 The purge task has two metrics it takes into consideration, the age of the readings within the system and the number of readings in the system.
 These can be configured to control how much data is retained within the system.
 Note however that this does not mean that there will never be data older than specified or more rows than specified as purge runs periodically and between executions of the purge task the readings buffered will continue to grow.